PAST THESES: Check here the titles of some Master Theses by past students.

 Once agreed with the supervisor, the final and complete written thesis must be converted into a PDF file following the indications reported in the UniFI online application for graduation (check the “how to graduate” section on this website).
 An Abstract of the thesis must be also prepared.
 It will be uploaded separately from the full text, as indicated in the application.
 This operation will be done once agreed with the supervisor.

-We remember that application for the final exam can be performed uniquely through the online procedure (check the “how to graduate” section on this website).
+The application for the final exam can be performed uniquely through the online procedure (check the “how to graduate” section on this website).
 It is the responsibility of the student to check and respect the calendar and deadlines established each Academic Year by the University of Florence (check here).

 The preparation of the thesis is made under the guidance of an academic supervisor, but it should be emphasised that the dissertation is entirely your own work: the responsibility for the quality and content of a dissertation is entirely that of yourself, the student.